drud/docker.ddev-router/README.md

 ## Usage

-This container is used to allow all `drud dev` sites to exist side by side on a shared port (typically 80).
+This container is used to allow all `ddev` sites to exist side by side on a shared port (typically 80).
 It serves as a proxy to those sites, and forwards traffic to the appropriate dev site depending on the hostname used.